rmcanany/SolidEdgeHousekeeper/README.md

 Checks to see if any assembly occurrence is pointing to a file not found on disk.

 #### Links outside input directory
-Checks to see if any assembly occurrence resides outside the top level directories specified on the General tab.
+Checks to see if any assembly occurrence resides outside the top level directories specified on the Home tab.

 #### Failed relationships
 Checks if any assembly occurrences have conflicting or otherwise broken relationships.